 The music became ever more repetitive.
 This didn’t matter to a lot of people; music aficionados are only a small minority of most populations.
 They kind of like it, though they won’t admit it.
 Actions, after all, speak louder than words.

 AM radio wasn’t a sleep distraction.
 This is an opinion, not a fact.
 I’m not aware of any studies done on this.

 It actually provided another kind of distraction from your day and problems, a good kind.

 AM radio is monaural.
 When you’re listening with a pair of headphones that the same sound comes through both speakers, it’s not as rich and complex of a sound as the sound projected through more sophisticated listening equipment.

 Sleep music was unheard of.
 You didn’t need it.
+It’s the ancestor of the sleep podcast.
 The old AM broadcasts on YouTube sound the same as they did 50 years ago.
 There’s not a lot of auditory complexity coming through them.
 AM radio could be a nightly sleep ritual 50 years ago and not affect your sleep.

 You’d simply listen for awhile and settle down.
 The disc jockey until 11 p.m. would often be some kind of mellow voiced Venus Flytrap character (played by actor Tim Reid from the TV show “WKRP in Cincinnati”).
 If you’ve never experienced this kind of sound, then you may or may not be listening to an evening show and all of the attendant mellowness.

 Casey Kasem American Top 40 Reruns (stereo sound)